SherG/sherrieg/content/blog/what-comes-after-democracy/index.md

 In this view, the rise of demagogues or violent skirmishes are not a cause: they're a symptom of something that's <em>already happened</em>.

-Demagogues see an opportunity to acquire power by taking advantage of the situation.
+Demagogues, sensing an opportunity, stir the pot of grievances in order to acquire power by leading a disgruntled faction.

 The resolution of the "contest of demagogues" heralds the death of democracy and the imminent return to a primitive monarchy: rule by a Caesar-like figure.